1. Am I eligible to apply for admission to the MSW program?

 19. What will my degree plan (class schedule) look like as I move through the MSW program?

-When you take your core social work classes are set for you based on either being full-time or part-time in the MSW program.
-The classes you take will also depending on your concentration (ADP or MCP).
-Your final degree plan will be formulated with your advisor at your first advising session but here is the basic degree plan for entering students.
+The sequence of your core social work classes is set for you based on either being full-time or part-time in the MSW program.
+The classes you take will also depend on your concentration (ADP or MCP).
+Your final degree plan will be formulated with your advisor at your first advising session, but you can get an idea of a basic degree plan by viewing the attachment below.

 MSW Basic Degree Plans (Word)